 Watch out for other websites claiming to offer free credit reports or free trials, especially if they ask you for payment information.

-However, there are some reputable websites where you can view your credit report for free, such as CreditKarma, CreditSesame, WalletHub, and Bankrate.
+However, there are some reputable websites where you can view a simplified version of your credit report for free, such as CreditKarma, CreditSesame, WalletHub, and Bankrate.
 They are able to offer this service by advertising credit products to users.

 You can also request a free credit report if you are denied credit because of information found in your credit report.
 The credit report must be from the credit bureau that provided the original report to the lender.